lukassnoek/NI-edu/_sources/misc/for_educators.md

 Lastly, you need to add students to the database.
 Personally, I do that programatically using the command line interface of the *nbgrader* package but you can also do this manually in the Formgrader.
 Note: **you don't have to create the Linux accounts yourself!** This is handles by the Jupyterhub interface.

 :::{warning}
-Important: when adding users to the database, make sure you
+Important: when adding users to the database, make sure you enter their Linux account name in the "Student ID" field (e.g., `jupyter-nim_01`), _not_ their Jupyterhub ID (e.g., `nim_01`).
+This is important because `nbgrader` only "knows" about the Linux accounts, not the Jupyterhub users.
 :::